-- The first type of card shows your name and Social Security number and lets you work without restriction.
-We issue it to: - -U.S. citizens; and - People lawfully and permanently admitted to the United States - The second type of card shows your name and number and notes, "VALID FOR WORK ONLY WITH DHS AUTHORIZATION."
-We issue this type of card to people lawfully, but temporarily admitted to the United States, who have DHS authorization to work. - The third type of card shows your name and number and notes, "NOT VALID FOR EMPLOYMENT."
-We issue it to people from other countries, who:

-- Are lawfully admitted to the United States without work authorization from DHS, but who have a valid reason, unrelated to work, for needing a Social Security number; or - Need a number because of a federal law requiring a Social Security number to get a benefit or service.
+- The first type of card shows only your name and Social Security number.
+People who have this type of card can work without restriction.
+We issue it to: - -U.S. citizens. - People with Lawful Permanent Resident status. - The second type of card shows your name and number and notes, "VALID FOR WORK ONLY WITH DHS AUTHORIZATION."
+We issue this type of card to people lawfully admitted to the United States on a temporary basis who have DHS authorization to work. - The third type of card shows your name and number and notes, "NOT VALID FOR EMPLOYMENT."
+We issue it to people from other countries who meet one of the following: - -Are lawfully admitted to the United States without work authorization from DHS, but with a valid nonwork reason for needing a Social Security number. - -Need a number because of a federal law requiring a Social Security number to get a benefit or service.